naymesh/IBPDevUtil/README.md

 * Applies the update scripts that create views, procedures etc. in workbench, local and central schema

-# LOAD CROP DATA
+### Load Crop Data ###

 The crop data files are often large, so we do not keep these in Git - but everything else is here.

 Follow these directions to load

 1. Either :
     * scp from our Linux server
     * download crop installer exe, and add the files in 'post-crop-load' directory to the
 2. cd database/crop/rice
 3. Set path config in loadRice.sh.
 We copy files in and out of this directory so we do not accidentally commit to Git
 4. ./loadRice.sql

 Let me know how the script progress feedback goes .....

-# BUILD CODE

-TODO
+### Build Code ###

-* checkout from Git
+* checkout all BMS working projects from Git
-* configure in pipeline/config/[yourname]
+* configure as necessary in pipeline/config/[yourname]
-* configure POM for environment
-* build (mvn multi-build?)

-# DEPLOY WARS TO TOMCAT
+* build each project 'mvn clean antrun:run install -DenvConfig=rebecca [your_chosen_env_here]'

+### Deploy Wars to Tomcat ###

 1. cd deploy_scripts
 2. Configure your scripts
 3. run a script.
 Here is a guide to them all

-All scripts
+All scripts :
 * stop Tomcat (doesn't matter if it is already stopped)
 * sleep 15 seconds to make sure it is stopped
 * copy
 * start tomcat

 Errors on copy to console.
-Watch the logs for progress
+Watch the Tomcat logs for progress

-deploy_all.sh : Stops Tomcat - copies 5 war files into tomcat/webapps.
+**deploy_all.sh** : Stops Tomcat - copies 5 war files into tomcat/webapps.
 Please configure your Tomcat home dir, and the directory where all of your checkouts reside (we copy from the MVN target dir)

-deploy_app.sh : For Single apps APART FROM Workbench.
+**deploy_app.sh** : For Single apps APART FROM Workbench.
 Configure as above.
 Example usage is './deploy_app.sh Fieldbook'

-deploy_wb.sh : deploys workbench.
+**deploy_wb.sh** : deploys workbench.
 No parameters required